K3NY4-011208/K3NY4-011208/README.md

-## Hello!
+## Hello 😁!

 <!-- Your Name -->
 # Kenya Wangari

 <!-- Introduction -->

-Hi everyone!
-I'm Kenya Wangari, an  AI student and with a curious nature of how the world of machine learning works!
+Hi everyone😁!
+I'm Kenya Wangari, an  AI student and with a curious nature of how the world of machine learning works☺️!

 <!-- About Me -->
 ## About Me